 The Cape Spencer Project is centered along the Millican Lake Fault, a regional splay of the Caledonia and Cobequid-Chedabucto Fault Zones.
-The Property is underlain by Precambrian Millican Lake Granite plus Cambrian Cape Spencer and Coldbrook Group sedimentary and volcanic rocks.
+The Property is underlain by Precambrian Millican Lake Granite plus Cambrian Cape Spencer and Broad River Group sedimentary and volcanic rocks.
 The Precambrian-Cambrian stratigraphy is unconformably overlain by, and in fault contact with, younger Carboniferous sedimentary rocks of the Balls Lake and Lancaster Formations.

-Gold mineralization at Cape Spencer is generally hosted within altered Precambrian Millican Lake Granite or in similarly altered Cambrian Cape Spencer and Coldbrook Group sedimentary and volcanic rocks.
+Gold mineralization at Cape Spencer is generally hosted within altered Precambrian Millican Lake Granite or in similarly altered Cambrian Cape Spencer and Broad River Group sedimentary and volcanic rocks.
 Gold mineralization and associated alteration are concentrated along strongly faulted and sheared contacts between these two lithologies.
 This "Orogenic Style" gold mineralization is currently interpreted to have formed during Carboniferous to Permian deformation along the Millican Lake Fault splay of the Cobequid-Chedabucto Fault Zone.

-Alteration consists of mesothermal style pervasive and patchy illite + pyrite + quartz \pm iron carbonate \pm sulfide veins and stockworks with 2-5% total sulfides consisting of pyrite, galena, chalcopyrite or sphalerite.
+Alteration consists of mesothermal style pervasive and patchy illite + pyrite + quartz ± iron carbonate ± sulfide veins and stockworks with 2-5% total sulfides consisting of pyrite, galena, chalcopyrite or sphalerite.
 Trace amounts of visible gold are locally present.

 There are several gold prospects that warrant additional exploration over a nine km strike length defined to date by results of past exploration.
-Drill highlights from previous exploration work from 1982 to 2004 include:
+Drill highlights from previous exploration work from 1982 to 2004 include the following itemized results.
+The QP has not calculated true widths for the assay intervals noted below and they are not typically reported in the original source documents.
+True widths can be expected to range between 50 and 80% of the stated intercept length in most cases.